richafnu/Viva/Viva/engage/campaigns.md

 ### Remove a post

 If a post doesn't align with an official campaign's purpose, a corporate communicator or Engage admin can remove it.
-This action removes the post from the official campaign landing page without affecting the original post on either the storyline or community.
+This action removes the post from the official campaign landing page without affecting the original post on the storyline or the community.
 If you remove a post in error, you can make it reappear on the campaign page by adding a comment with the campaign hashtag to the original post.

 :::image type="content" alt-text="Screenshot of the post menu where you can find the Remove command." source="../media/engage/campaigns/remove-camp-post.png" lightbox="../media/engage/campaigns/remove-camp-post.png":::

 ### Export campaign data

-Engage admins can use a network data export to get a record of all campaigns in the network.
+Engage admins can use a network data export to get records of all campaigns in the network.
 The campaigns.csv file stores attributes, such as community IDs and campaign IDs, for both official and community campaigns created on the network.
-For more details, see [Export network data](/viva/engage/eac-as-manage-data/#export-tenant-data-by-date-range).
+For more information, see [Export network data](/viva/engage/eac-as-manage-data/#export-tenant-data-by-date-range).

 ### Corporate communicator privileges

-Corporate communicators can perform the following functions to manage official campaigns:
+Corporate communicators can perform the following tasks to manage official campaigns:

-- Publish official campaigns as **Active** and visible to all users in the network
+- Publish official campaigns as **Active** and visible to all users in the network.
-- Set **Active** campaigns to **Ended** when a campaign is finished
+- Set **Active** campaigns to **Ended** when a campaign is finished.
-- Republish **Ended** campaigns as **Active** for recurring campaigns
+- Republish **Ended** campaigns as **Active** for recurring campaigns.
-- Delete official campaigns that aren't relevant or were made by mistake
+- Delete official campaigns that aren't relevant or were made by mistake.
-- Remove posts from the official campaign landing page if they aren't relevant
+- Remove posts from the official campaign landing page.
 - Update certain assets on a campaign page such as:
     - Goal tracker
     - Cover photo
     - Pinned posts
     - Pinned resources and links
     - Theme color of the campaign hashtag
-- View campaign analytics
+- View campaign analytics.
-- Assign campaign co-organizers
+- Assign campaign co-organizers.
-- Define leaders
+- Define leaders.

 >[!NOTE]
 > The corporate communicator must manually update the goal tracker asset.